l-manoj/core-webapis/docs/Docker Swarm.md

 ## Swarm creation and service basics
 set the 'experimental features' flag in daemon settings to use experimental features
 docker swarm init --starts the swarm mode
-docker info --chek if swarmm is running or not
+docker info --chek if swarm is running or not
 docker node ls --list all nodes in swarm
 docker node --help --for further commands
-dokker service ls --list taks in service
+dokker service ls --list tasks in service
 docker service ps --list containers in service
 docker service rm --remove a task
 docker service update --{options} -- to update a service
-docker service scale {servicename}={noofreplicas} --servers the same purpose of docker service update --repplicas={noof} {servicename}
+docker service scale {servicename}={noofreplicas} --serves the same purpose of docker service update --replicas={noof} {servicename}

 A service is a declartive definition of an application.
 It can contain info regarding port mapping, network, cpu/memory limits, rolling update policy and replicas.
 A task is the atomic unit of scheduling within a swarm.
 A set of tasks form a service or services leads to tasks.
-Swarm manager takes the service definations as desired state ans ensures desired state is maintained.
+Swarm manager takes the service definations as desired state and ensures desired state is always maintained.

 Swarm manager flow:
 docker service create -->
 api (accepts commands and creates service object)-->